 When you aren’t getting enough iron, you might display symptoms like irritability, fatigue, and trouble focusing.
 If you have sufficient iron levels, however, your blood can efficiently deploy oxygen throughout your body, which improves your mood and makes you less tired.

-Iron binds with porphyrin in the body to make hemoproteins, which are proteins that contain heme.
-The two most abundant types of hemoproteins are hemoglobin and myoglobin, and your red blood cells contain these proteins.
+Iron binds with porphyrin in the body to make hemeproteins, which are proteins that contain heme.
+The two most abundant types of hemeproteins are haemoglobin and myoglobin, and your red blood cells contain these proteins.

-Anemia makes your heart, lungs, and brain work harder, and it decreases the efficiency of your other organs.
-If anemia isn’t treated with iron supplementation, your life expectancy can decrease due to wear and tear on your bodily tissues.
+Anaemia makes your heart, lungs, and brain work harder, and it decreases the efficiency of your other organs.
+If anaemia isn’t treated with iron supplementation, your life expectancy can decrease due to wear and tear on your bodily tissues.

 Iron is water-soluble, but it is not as water-soluble as some other vitamins and minerals.
 For instance, it will not dissolve in a glass of water, but acids such as gastric acid, readily dissolve this mineral.